 As shown in Table \ref{comparison} , our method achieved the best performance on four out of six evaluation metrics on both AFDB and CPSC2021, demonstrating its consistent superiority across diverse assessment criteria.
 Notably, MGCNet attained the highest accuracy of \textbf{0.9878} on AFDB and \textbf{0.9801} on CPSC2021 among all compared methods, highlighting its strong robustness in real-world arrhythmia detection scenarios.

-To evaluate the stability and reliability of MGCNet, we visualized its five-fold cross-validation results on the AFDB and CPSC2021 datasets (see Figure. \ref{5fold}).
-The bar plots showed the average performance across the five folds for six evaluation metrics: Accuracy, AUC, F1-score, Precision, Recall, and Specificity.
-As confirmed by the standard deviation values reported in Table. \ref{comparison}, the variability across all metrics and both datasets remained around 0.02, demonstrating that our method exhibits strong robustness and reproducibility under different patient-wise data partitions.
+To evaluate the stability and reproducibility of MGCNet, we presented its five-fold cross-validation results on the AFDB and CPSC2021 datasets in Figure~\ref{5fold}.
+Specifically, Figure~\ref{5fold}(a) displayed bar plots of the average performance across six metrics—Accuracy, AUC, F1-score, Precision, Recall, and Specificity—demonstrating consistently high scores on both datasets.
+Meanwhile, Figure~\ref{5fold}(b) provided box plots comparing MGCNet against baseline methods in terms of Accuracy, F1-score, and AUC, highlighting its superior and more concentrated performance distribution.
+As further confirmed by the standard deviations reported in Table~\ref{comparison} (all around 0.02 across metrics and datasets), MGCNet exhibited strong robustness and reliability under patient-wise data partitioning.